Cologne's KVB line 4: extension to Niederaußem is being planned!

 The development of KVB line 4 is in the context of the new local transport plan (NVP) for the Rhein-Erft district, which was recently decided.
 How rhein-erft-kreis.de reports, this plan sets the strategic framework for local public transport in the region for the next ten years.
 It is crucial to design the operating times and frequency of operation so that they cover the needs of passengers.

 The KVB and the city of Cologne show a good hand together when it comes to setting the course for a modern transport infrastructure.
-This could not only be more attractive, but also more sustainable in Cologne and the surrounding area.
-Stay on it - there is a lot to be expected!
+This could make local public transport in Cologne and the surrounding area not only more attractive, but also more sustainable.
+Stay tuned – there’s a lot to look forward to!